-Basically, EBITDA is a measure of your business’s profit that takes some things into account (like revenue and operating expenses) and not other things (tax, interest, depreciation and amortization).
+Basically, the EBITDA formula allows you to measure your business’s profit while taking some things into account (like revenue and operating expenses) and not other things (tax, interest, depreciation, and amortization).
 It will give lenders a slightly different picture of your business’s finances than your operating income, your net income, or your cash flow.